Museum of Homelessness

-The Museum of Homelessness (abbreviated to MoH) is a community-driven social justice museum, based in London, and created and run by people with direct experience of homelessness.
+The Museum of Homelessness (abbreviated to MoH) is a museum, based in London, created and run by people with direct experience of homelessness.

 The museum was established in 2014 by husband and wife team Matt and Jess Turtle.
-It tackles homelessness and housing inequality by amplifying the voices of its community through research, events, workshops, campaigns, and exhibitions.
-The museum also provides direct support – bursaries, mentoring, training, and practical support – to its community members.
-As of 2020, MoH is looking for its own base after some years of working in different spaces.
+MoH operates broadly across four main areas: building a national collection of homelessness for the UK; direct and practical action in support of its community (including operating a Severe Weather Emergency Shelter); independent research and campaigning (including the Dying Homeless Project and Severe Weather Emergency publication); and public education through exhibitions and events.

 History

-MoH has and maintains close links with the Simon Community, an important London-based homelessness charity that influenced the emergence of many large homelessness charities today.
+MoH has and maintains close links with the Simon Community, a London-based homelessness charity that influenced the emergence of many large homelessness charities today such as St Mungo's, Centrepoint, and Crisis.
 MoH collaborates with the Simon Community's historical archive and cooperates on frontline work with people affected by homelessness in London.
 This and the rising homelessness of the last decade provided the early momentum for setting up the museum.
 As well as securing agreement from the Community to use the archive in its programme in London, Matt and Jess Turtle formed a core group of volunteers who had experience of homelessness to meet to review and plan the museum's work.
 Early impetus for the project was supported by a research grant from King's Cultural Institute and a joint effort with the homelessness charity Groundswell, with the project becoming a charity in October 2015.

 One of MoH's co-founders, Jess Turtle, was born into a grassroots community of homeless people set up by her parents Fred Josef and Jane Josef (now Rothery) in 1978.
 The community they lived in was named The Wallich-Clifford community, now The Wallich, after Anton Wallich-Clifford, the Simon Community founder.
 Wallich-Clifford and Fred Josef had come to know each other well in London in the 1960s when Josef was rough sleeping and Wallich-Clifford was his probation officer.
 Josef played an important role in the early days of the Simon Community and went on to set up his own project in Cardiff.
-This upbringing has informed the founding of MoH and the way that the museum sets out to work with people based on community principles, people contributing what they can, and creating something special together.
+This upbringing has informed the founding of MoH and the way that the museum sets out to work with people based on community principles.
 In addition, Jane Rothery, co-founder of The Wallich was the founding Chair of Trustees for MoH.